eau-claire-energy-cooperative/time-tracker/README.md

 ### Custom DB Path

 By default the program looks for the ```resources/activities.db``` file.
-You can set a custom location by creating a ```resources/db.conf``` file.
+You can set a custom location by modifiying ```resources/db.conf``` file.
 This will get read on startup.
 The file should contain the full path to the db file you wish to load.
+If there is no file in this location a blank database file will be created in this location when the program starts.